LexBorisoff/web-cli/README.md

   }
 }
 ```
-These values from the above config can be used as custom flags:
+These items from the above config can be used as custom flags:

 ||keys|alias values
 |-|:-:|:-:|